 Step 4: Submit supporting documents

-All supporting documents, including Optometry Admission Test scores are due by February 15 of the year you apply.
+All supporting documents, including the optional OAT or GRE scores are due by March 15 of the year you apply.

 This application will put you in consideration for admission to the Doctor of Optometry program and also for financial aid, including scholarships, fellowships, and student loans.

 The University Graduate School application site is supported by Liaison International, which is the same company that runs OptomCAS.
 Update: This means that your email address and password will work for either site.
 Please keep in mind, since both websites share the same web design framework, the log-in portal will look very similar to each other.
 You should see, Welcome to Indiana University Graduate CAS on the top of the page.